-“My family has owned this land since the King of Sweden gifted it to us in the 1600s,” says Patrick Heiskanen.
-We stand on the dock and look out onto the expanse of forest and mirror-still water.
+“My family has owned this land since the King of Sweden gifted it to us in the 1600s,” says Patrick Heiskanen as we stand on the dock and look out onto the expanse of forest and mirror-still water.
 This surreal view surrounds Hotel & Spa Resort Järvisydän.

 Hotel & Spa Resort Järvisydän is a wilderness wonderland in the heart of Finnish Lakeland.
 The hotel is a Heiskanen legacy.
 Maintaining the legacy is Patrick Heiskanen’s occupation and pastime.

 Since 1658, the Heiskanen family has been running a guesthouse in Porosalmi along the labyrinthine waters of Lake Saimaa.
 At the time it was the highway (water route in summer; ice road in winter) between the borders of the Kingdom of Sweden and the Russian Empire.
 Today it is a full-fledged outdoors adventure and wellness resort run by the 11th generation.